stas00/ipyexperiments/README.md

 PRs with improvements and new features and Issues with suggestions are welcome.

-If you work with `tensorflow`, please, consider sending a PR to support it - by mimicking the `pytorch`-backend implementation.
+If you work with `tensorflow`, please, consider sending a PR to support it - by mimicking the `IPyExperimentsPytorch` implementation.

+## See Also

+- [ipygpulogger](https://github.com/stas00/ipygpulogger) - GPU Logger for jupyter/ipython (memory usage, execution time).
+After each cell's execution this sister module will automatically report GPU and general RAM used by that cell (and other goodies).

 ## History